Ganglion cysts are small, benign, fluid-filled sacs. They usually form on or near a joint or the covering of a tendon.

 How or why this happens is not entirely clear.

 A doctor usually shines a light through the cyst to see whether its contents are transparent or opaque.
 In a ganglion cyst, the liquid will be clear and thick.

 A ganglion cyst usually does not need treatment, as long as it causes no discomfort or pain.
-Up to half may disappear without intervention, but some take several years to resolve completely.

 A doctor will recommend some form of treatment if the cyst is pressing on a nerve and causing pain.